The memorial plaque in St Leonard’s church to the husband and sons of Margaret Hamilton

 Thomas, who by then had left the army, became president of the Church Missionary Society and of the Church of England Temperance Society and Honorary Secretary of the Bitterne Conservative Association before dying aged only forty-seven on 2 April 1884.
 It was the first of many losses for Margaret.
 Edith, her second daughter, died at Bitterne Grove in 1889, aged twenty-two, and five years later, Margaret’s sister, Fanny, died there during a visit.

 Margaret moved to Hythe in about 1899.
 Why is unknown, but she was familiar with the area from her husband’s Shorncliffe posting in the 1870s, when she had had lived in Sandgate.
-Now, she lived at the Old Manor House, a seventeenth century house just down the hill from St Leonard’s church, where she could manage with just four live-in servants instead of the small army needed to maintain the house and grounds at Bitterne Grove.
+Just before his death, her husband had arranged to buy a house in Hythe, though whether that was the Old Manor House, which the house she moved into, we do not know (1).
+It is a seventeenth century house just down the hill from St Leonard’s church, where she could manage with just four live-in servants instead of the small army needed to maintain the house and grounds at Bitterne Grove.

 The Old Manor House, Hythe